TemporalFED: Detecting Cyberattacks in Industrial Time-Series Data Using Decentralized Federated Learning: Related Work

 In the realm of Industry 4.0, cognitive computing introduces another layer of complexity to the automation process.
 Qu et al. \cite{Qu:bl_cognitive_computing_industry:2021} propose a decentralized paradigm merging FL and blockchain to resolve performance and security issues.
 This approach leverages the strength of blockchain-enabled FL, promoting quick convergence with advanced verifications and member selections.
 The advent of Industry 5.0 intensifies the issues related to centralization, privacy preservation, latency, and security in industrial infrastructures.
 Singh et al. \cite{Singh:bl_5g_dfl:2023} present FusionFedBlock, a fusion of blockchain and FL framework designed to uphold privacy in Industry 5.0.
 It demonstrates consistent performance using CIFAR-10 and FEMNIST datasets, achieving a notable 93.5\% accuracy in active nodes.
 Renathunga et al. \cite{Ranathunga:dfl_bl_industry:2023} present a similar solution using a hierarchical network of aggregators to evaluate the quality of local model updates, offering a flexible and efficient solution that outperforms current state-of-the-art methods in terms of accuracy, throughput, and latency.

 Continuing this trend in industrial scenarios, Yuan et al. \cite{Yuan:decefl_framework:2021} propose a DeceFL framework, which operates independently of a central client, relying solely on local transmissions.
 The proposed framework showcases its effectiveness in both convex and nonconvex loss functions, time-invariant and time-varying topologies, and IID and Non-IID datasets.
+The authors validated the solution with a time-series dataset.
+However, the approach applied did not treat the data as truly time series since required processing of such data type is missing.
 Similarly, Qui et al. \cite{Qiu:dfl_industry:2023} focus on the application of DFL in the context of the Industrial Internet of Things (IIoT).
 In an effort to counter the threat of data leakage and misuse by central servers, the authors propose a DFL algorithm based on deep neural networks.
 The algorithm employs an intrinsic plasticity method that addresses the problem of unreliable central servers in the peer-to-peer structure.
 In addition, it combines the decentralized medium consensus and the alternating direction algorithm of multipliers, which each agent solves with its own local data.